nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 ### 2.10 Clearing all task: `clear`
-Clears all entries from the to do list.
+Clears all entries from KIT.
 Will prompt a confirmation. <br>

 Format: `clear`